oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 - if in the **"primaryUnitPrecision"** we send a new "unit_code", other then what it is found on the current product primary unit precision, then the current primary unit precision will be replaced with the newly provided one

+**Important** - when updating product unit precisions you need to pay attention to:

+- specify all unit precisions for the product (including primary), even though you want to update the attributes for only one of them

+- in the "included" section specify the product unit that you want to update but don't forget to use the same id as it has in the database (id which you use in the "data" section on the field) and specify the "update" field in the "meta" subsection of the "included" section (see example below)

 ##### 2. Updating "localizedfallbackvalues" (localized fields) and "entityfieldfallbackvalues" (options with fallbacks) types